fullcalendar/fullcalendar-docs/_docs-v4/business-hours/businessHours.md

 }
 ```

-You may also break your business hour declaration into parts for additional control (added in v2.9.1):
+You may also break your business hour declaration into parts for additional control:

 ```js
 businessHours: [ // specify an array instead